VlachosGroup/pMuTT/README.md

 ___

 ## Adding an Empirical Model
 The empirical models are a child class of the `BaseThermo` class (located in `Themochemistry.models.empirical.BaseThermo`).
 First, we will discuss the `BaseThermo` class.
-Second, we will show the `Thermdat` class (located in `Thermdat.models.empirical.thermdat.Thermdat`) that builds on it.
+Second, we will show the `Nasa` class (located in `Thermochemistry.models.empirical.nasa.Nasa`) that builds on it.

 ### BaseThermo
 `BaseThermo` has several attributes that will be applicable to many thermodynamic problems.
 The initialization is shown below: